dneimke/simple-coding/docs/timeline-view-guide.md

 ## Tips for Effective Use

 1. **Organize Events Chronologically**: Events are displayed newest-first to make recent events easily accessible.
-2. **Use Descriptive Titles**: Make event titles clear and consistent for easier scanning.
+2. **Use Standardized Event Codes**: Stick to consistent event codes for easier filtering and analysis.
-3. **Include Detailed Descriptions**: Add player numbers, specific actions, and other relevant details in the description.
+3. **Set Accurate Timing**: Ensure events have accurate `timeMs` values to sync properly with video.
 4. **Prepare Video Files in Advance**: Convert video files to web-compatible formats (MP4, WebM) for best results.

 ## Troubleshooting